-We at the Satellite Applications Catapult are very lucky to have the facilities we have and we believe they have the potential to help save lives.
-To that end we’re opening our toy box for everyone to play with to try and do just that at our next hackathon.
-The premise is simple; in a disaster scenario, how would you use our facilities to best help those in need?
+The Satellite Applications Catapult are very lucky to have the facilities they have and believe they have the potential to help save lives.
+To that end they’re opening their toy box for everyone to play with to try and do just that at their next hackathon.
+The premise is simple; in a disaster scenario, how would you use their facilities to best help those in need?

 - Earthquake/natural disaster response

 They have a great range of kit at their disposal including;

 - Two videowalls, both with 24 cores, 256GB RAM and at least three NVidia Quadro K6000 graphics cards each.
 One has 28 720p monitors at 9562×3072 and the other a whopping 18 1080p monitors to a resolution of 11512×3240!
 These graphics cards have 12GB RAM and 3072 processing cores EACH!